 OAKLAND COUNTY, Michigan — Nearly a century ago, with the sense of both pride and loss in the aftermath of World War I still vivid in the national conscience, President Woodrow Wilson spoke of the “solemn pride in the heroism” of those who served this country.
 Over the 100 years that followed, they would not be the last to serve.

 Nearly 100 years to the day that the guns were silenced, bringing an end to what was then called “the Great War,” Oakland Community College will commemorate the service and sacrifice of our nation’s veterans — and by extension, the veterans who are now part of the college community.

 OCC students, faculty, staff and members of the community and guests are invited to a Veterans Day commemoration at 11:15 a.m.
 Monday, Nov.
-12, in room G-240 of the Auburn Hills campus, featuring remarks by speakers including Malcolm Berry, president of the OCC student government — and himself a veteran of the U.S. Marine Corps.
+12, in room G-240 of the Auburn Hills campus, featuring remarks by speakers including Kimberly Lambouris; United States Air Force Veteran, Commander of the American Legion Post 63 and Student Services Specialist here at OCC.

 As part of the commemoration, veterans will receive a token of appreciation after the ceremony.
 And as a poignant reminder of what Veterans Day represents and celebrates, the event will include a reading of a poem written by Canadian surgeon John McCrae upon the death of a friend, who was summarily buried in makeshift grave in Belgium — “In Flanders Fields.”